Mass-Zero constrained molecular dynamics for electrostatic interactions: Theory

 where $D_x$ indicates the discrete derivative along the $x$ axis, the indices $n+1$ and $n-1$ refer to the neighboring grid points in the $x$ direction relative to grid point $n$.
 The full $x$ component of the force is then computed as:

 where the sum runs over the $8$ grid points that are nearest neighbours ($NN$) of the position of particle $\alpha$, and $q_n$ is the charge assigned to each point.
-This charge is obtained as $q_n=Q_{\alpha}W(\bm{r}_{\alpha} - \bm{r}_n)$ where $\bm{r}_n$ is the vector that identifies the $n$-th nearest neighbor to particle $\alpha$ on the grid, and $W(\bm{r}_{\alpha} - \bm{r}_n)$ is a weight, whose specific form will be discussed in the following.
-With this definition, we can write

-where we have defined the force at the grid points as $F^x_n= -Q_{\alpha} ~ D_x\phi_n$.
-Similar expressions hold for all Cartesian components of the force, so that

-The equation above shows that we can interpret the force on particle $\alpha$ as the average of the forces on the neighboring grid points weighted by the same function used to assign the charge on the grid.
-This, together with the fact that we used a central difference estimator for the derivatives of the potential, guarantees that the sum of all forces is zero and, therefore, the total momentum of our system is conserved~\cite{Hockney:1981}.
+This charge is obtained as $q_n=Q_{\alpha}W(\bm{r}_{\alpha} - \bm{r}_n)$ where $\bm{r}_n$ is the vector that identifies the $n$-th nearest neighbor to particle $\alpha$ on the grid, and $W(\bm{r}_{\alpha} - \bm{r}_n)$ is the cubic B-spline weight function.
+Employing the same weight function $W$ for back-interpolation in the force calculation, and using a central difference estimator for the derivatives of the potential, guarantees that the sum of all forces is zero and, therefore, the total momentum of our system is conserved~\cite{Hockney:1981}.
 Momentum conservation has the additional advantage of ensuring that terms in the force originating from self-energy contributions are null\cite{Hockney:1981}.

 Self-energy contributions are spurious non-zero terms in the electrostatic energy arising from discretization artifacts, e.g. due to the charge assignment scheme~\cite{Hockney:1981, Sagui:2001,Maggs:2004}.
 They result in discrepancies between the analytical electrostatic energy $V_c$ (Equation \ref{eq:CoulombEnergy}) and the discretized form $\tilde{V}_c$ (Equation \ref{eq:energy_discr}) that can lead to strong oscillations in the energy and - if no corrective measures are taken - in the numerical forces.
-The difference between the analytical and discretized electrostatic energies can be formally expressed as

-but, in general, $\bm{\phi}_{\text{self}}$ cannot be computed.
-The self-energy oscillations in the energy (see also next Section) prevent use of $\tilde{V}_c$ as a practical tool to monitor the correct time evolution of the system.
+The self-energy oscillations in the energy prevent use of $\tilde{V}_c$ as a practical tool to monitor the correct time evolution of the system.
 We then propose an alternative potential energy defined from the work performed by the particles:

-where $\bf{F}_{\alpha}$ is defined as in Equation~\ref{eq:coherence_charge_assignment}.
+where $\bf{F}_{\alpha}$ is defined as in Equation~\ref{eq:F_nostra}.
 Since the definition above builds on a self-energy free force, this estimator is more stable for all grid sizes and can be used in simulations to validate, for example, the choice of the time step.